DSACMS/agenda-scaffolder/README.md

 ## Feedback

-If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming people into our community, please let us know at **{contact email}**.
-If you would like to comment on the tool itself, please let us know by filing an **issue on our GitHub repository.**
+If you have ideas for how we can improve or add to our capacity building efforts and methods, please let us know by filing an [issue on our GitHub repository](https://github.com/DSACMS/agenda-scaffolder/issues/new)**

 <!--
 ## Glossary